-On a quarterly basis, Monex, S. A. B. will classify, constitute and record in the books, the allowance for loan losses for each of the loans of the Commercial Loan portfolio, using for this purpose the balance of the debt corresponding to the last day of the months of March, June, September and December, adjusting to the methodology and information requirements established in this section mentioned in the next page.
+On a quarterly basis, Monex, S. A. P. I. will classify, constitute and record in the books, the allowance for loan losses for each of the loans of the Commercial Loan portfolio, using for this purpose the balance of the debt corresponding to the last day of the months of March, June, September and December, adjusting to the methodology and information requirements established in this section mentioned below: